 - Time-based method to structure exploratory testing.

-- Conducted with no e-mail, phone, messaging.
+- No e-mail, phone, messaging.

 - Short (60min), Normal (90m), Long (120m)

 - Primary components:

 - Mission

-- The purpose of the session.
+- The purpose of the session, provides focus.

-- Provides focus for the tester.

 - Charter

 - Individual testing goals to be completed in this session.

-- Could be a list of features or scenarios.
+- A list of features or scenarios.